wp-plugins/tweet-import/readme.txt

 * Identify Twitter user names and make them clickable to their Twitter public profile pages
 * Extract #hashtags from the tweet content and add them as tags to the created posts
 * Make #hashtags clickable to either the Twitter search page or locally to the tag page on the local site
+* Remove the name of the Twitter author [ @name: ] prefix from imported tweets
 * Identify links in tweet content and make them clickable to their respective URL's

 == Installation ==
-Installing Tweet Import is a standard WordPress installation.
+Try the automated installation this plugin allows by trying it at [plugin page](http://skinju.com/wordpress/tweet-import "http://skinju.com/wordpress/tweet-import")

+You can of course follow the stanard installation process.
 Just follow those simple steps.

 1. Upload the entire Tweet Import directory to the /wp-content/plugins/ directory
 2. Activate the plugin from the Plugins admin menu in WordPress